DavidSouther/aws-doc-sdk-examples/rust_dev_preview/README.md

 - `AWS_SECRET_ACCESS_KEY` specifies the secret key associated with the access key.
 This is essentially the "password" for the access key.

 The following environment variables are specific to using the AWS SDK for Rust running in Amazon Elastic Container Service (Amazon ECS).
-See [AWS SDKs and Tools - Container Credentials](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html) for more information.
+For more information, see [AWS SDKs and Tools - Container Credentials](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).

 - `AWS_CONTAINER_CREDENTIALS_FULL_URI` specifies the full HTTP URL endpoint for the SDK to use when making a request for credentials.
 - `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` specifies the relative HTTP URL endpoint for the SDK to use when making a request for credentials.